TyrrellD/reinvent_cvra_bootcamp/fleetManagement/README.md

 `$ cd web-ui`

 3. Create a file called ***config.json*** in the ***src/assets*** directory and populate it with the below JSON and ensure you enter your specifics as the values.

+- USER_POOL_ID can be found in Cognito, select Manage User Pools select Connected-vehcile-user-pool in General Settings
+- User_POOL_ClIENT_ID can be found in Cognito, select Manage User Pools select Connected-vehcile-user-pool in App clients
+- IOT_ENDPOInt can be found in Iot Core, Settings

 ```json
 {